AndrewChan2022/ikrigretarget/README.md

 the matrix can store in row major or col major.

-the store order does not affect the represent, but it affect the element order of memory
+the store order does not affect the represent, but it affect the element order in memory

 to access element: